ispc/ispc/docs/ispc.rst

   * - ISPC_UINT_IS_DEFINED
     - 1.
     - Detecting if uint8/uint16/uint32/uint64 types are defined in the ISPC version.
+  * - ISPC_FP64_SUPPORTED
+    - 1.
+    - Detecting if double type is supported by the target.

 ``ispc`` supports the following ``#pragma`` directives.